-It’s likely to be the final round of the annual camera wars once the Pixel 4 debuts next month.
-Google has a strong track record for putting the best cameras on a mobile device, and they just might take the lead once again when their latest flagship is finally released.
-With an impressive triple-camera array aimed at professional photographers, the iPhone 11 Pro looks to be the smartphone to beat this year.
+Updated 24 March 2020: The final round of the 2019 camera wars has come and gone.
+Google has a strong track record for putting the best cameras on a mobile device, which the new Pixel 4 aims to continue.
+With an impressive triple-camera array aimed at professional photographers, the iPhone 11 Pro wants to be the smartphone to beat.
 It’s an exciting time indeed for mobile photography warriors.
+Check out our comparison of these two topnotch smartphones.

 iPhone 11 Pro vs Pixel 4 Comparison Chart